no-more-secrets/parsco/README.md

 ----------------------
 To see a more realistic example, see the `json-parser.cpp` file in the examples folder which contains a JSON parser constructed using the combinators in this library.
-In addition, the JSON parser leverages the ADL extension point mechanism of the library, as described in the next section.
+Note that the JSON parser makes use of the ADL extension point mechanism of the library, which will be described in the next section.

+### Tacit / Point-Free Style

 Something to note in the implementation of the JSON parser is that many of the functions are actually not coroutines because